-Industrial Workers at Risk of High Benzene Exposure, Acute Myeloid Leukemia (AML) and Myelodysplastic Syndrome (MDS)
+Industrial Workers at Risk of Ohio Benzene Exposure, Acute Myeloid Leukemia (AML) and Myelodysplastic Syndrome (MDS)

 An increasing number of scientific studies link Benzene and cancer.
 The International Agency for Research on Cancer (IARC) classifies Benzene as a top-level human carcinogen.
 Increased risks of leukemia, mainly Acute Myeloid Leukemia (AML) and myelodysplastic syndrome (MDS), have been reported among workers with high levels of Benzene exposure in the chemical and petroleum industries.

 Long-term studies of workers at three Ohio plants, which produced rubber sheeting with a benzene solvent provided the first medical evidence that Benzene causes cancer.